virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-As you can see, we have the usual loop for FBM, with frequency and amplitude sharing the same variable, `iter`.
-The sum of `sin` and `cos` will create a grid of black and white circles.
-Taking the `abs` of the grid will leave only white circle with black fences separating them, as you can see on the image below.
-The base noise is independent of the Z axis, so in 3D, you can imagine infinite parallel tubes aligned with the Z axis.
+As you can see, we have the usual loop for FBM, where both frequency and amplitude share the same variable `iter`.
+The sum of `sin` and `cos` creates a grid of black and white circles.
+Taking the `abs` of the grid leaves only the white circles with black borders separating them, as shown in the image below.
+The base noise is independent of the Z axis, so in 3D, you can imagine infinite parallel tubes aligned along the Z axis.

 <p align="center">
 <img src="assets/Spiral_Base.png" width="600px">
 </p>

-Once the noise is sampled, before beginning the new iteration, we deform the `p` domain by first rotating around the Z axis and then rotating it aroung the Y axis.
-We coud use a rotation matrix for that, but to make it cheaper, instead, we add a perpendicular vector of length `nudge` to `p` and then scale the result so the length does not change.
-This process is repeated 8 times and the noise is ready.
+Once the noise is sampled, before starting the new iteration, we deform the `p` domain by first rotating it around the Z axis and then rotating it around the Y axis.
+While a rotation matrix could be used for this, we opt for a cheaper method: we add a perpendicular vector of length `nudge` to `p` and then scale the result so the length remains unchanged.
+This process is repeated 8 times, and the noise is ready.

-The second part of the nebula's noise will be include 3D [Signed Distance Functions], specifically that of a torus, taken from here [3D SDFs].
+The second part of the nebula's noise will incorporate 3D [Signed Distance Functions], specifically that of a torus, taken from here [3D SDFs].

 ```glsl
 float sdf_torus( in vec3 p, in vec3 t )